Aegis1863/LLMs-Distillation-Quantification/README.md

 2. Set the maximum number of jailbreak attempts, for example: `max_query = 1000`.
 If you need to adjust details, you can modify the parameters when calling `GPTFuzzerIdentity`.

 3. Set a Helper LLM to assist in executing template mutations. **This model must be able to ignore safety principle**.
-We recommend locally deploying [Meta-Llama-3-8B-Instruct-Jailbroken](https://huggingface.co/cooperleong00/Meta-Llama-3-8B-Instruct-Jailbroken).
+We recommend locally deploying [Meta-Llama-3-8B-Instruct-Jailbroken](https://huggingface.co/cooperleong00/Meta-Llama-3-8B-Instruct-Jailbroken), which has no safety alignment and has strong instruction following capabilities.
 Set the model name and file path in the `helper_custom_api` dictionary:

    ```python
    helper_custom_api = {